Event-Streaming-Example/ese-orchestration/README.md

 If you are setting up all the components on the same machine, different UIs can be found as below.

-If some components are on a different machine, change the base URL to the machine's IP address.
-The port remains the same.

 | Address                       | Description         |
 | ----------------------------- | ------------------- |
 | <http://localhost:8080>       | Standalone Client   |